“You ever open a drawer to see two little hands cradling a rolling pin?

 ‘Kids, I don’t want to alarm you, but there is something in that drawer and we may have to leave the house,’ I said, half joking, half already packing for the end of the world.

-Now please know that since we have moved to a new house, I have found bugs I didn’t know existed.
-Lizards, birds, there was even this bug/butterfly that looked like it had eyelash extensions (I’ll put that photo in the comments).
-We are in the bush and you know what they say about Australian bush land, everything will kill you.
+Now please know since we have moved to a new house, I have found bugs I didn’t know existed.
+Lizards, birds, there was even this bug/butterfly that looked like it had eyelash extensions.
+We are in the bush and you know what they say about Australian bush land: Everything will kill you.

 And I was not prepared to die today.
 I still have so many unused Mother’s Day massage vouchers.
 I have a lot to live for.